getsolus/help-center-docs/docs/user/hardware/gpus/nvidia-drivers.md

 To install the correct driver, check:

 - Which NVIDIA graphics card you have.
-- Which kernel you are running (current or LTS) by running `uname -r`.
+- Which kernel you are running (current or LTS) by running the command `uname -r`.

 ## Procedure